-The Southside Wastewater Treatment Plant, located at West 51st Street and the Arkansas River, also has a treatment capacity of 42 mgd.
-The plant is undergoing a \$12 million improvement program to address UV Disinfection and Anaerobic Digester repairs, and is largely complete.
-In 2013 \$4.5 million in OWRB loan funds were appropriated to address odor control improvements.
-Design has concluded and another \$2.6 million in OWRB loan funds was appropriated in 2015 to complete improvements.
+The Southside Wastewater Treatment Plant (SSWWTP), located at West 51st Street and the Arkansas River, also has a treatment capacity of 42 mgd.
+Since the comprehensive study, the SSWWTP has completed a \$12 million improvement program to address UV Disinfection and Anaerobic Digester repairs and a \$7.1M program to install odor control improvements.
 Most recently, funds have been appropriated to address screening improvements to better filter particulates.
-Like the Northside Basin, the City has identified and fixed numerous overflow problems in this basin.
+Near-term projects include improvements to return the Cherry Creek pump station to its design capacity and repairs and rehabilitation of the SSWWTP sludge handling facilities.
+Sanitary sewer rehabilitation continues in the south slope basin to identify and fixed numerous overflow problems in this basin.